 Ski touring allows you to access areas of the mountains not served by lifts.
 After all, CairnGorm itself is not the only great skiing hill round here!

 The beauty of ski touring equipment is that it can be used for regular downhill alpine style skiing too.
 Any modern all-mountain skis can simply have the alpine bindings replaced with a touring set.
 You will also need a set of touring ski boots.
 Of course once you get the touring bug you may want to upgrade to a lighter set of skis and bindings – the lighter the skis, the easier is it to climb, and the further you can tour in any day.

 To the great excitement of locals and visitors alike, Nethy Bridge finally has a cafe!

 After months of extensive renovation work by its new owners Nethy House cafe opened its doors last week.
-To find up-to-date information, including opening times – and tempting photos of cake – on the Nethy House Facebook page.
+To find up-to-date information, including opening times see the Nethy House Facebook page.